-If this is the first time using the equipment, check the configuration screens to see if you need to change any of your basic parameters.
+If this is the first time using the equipment, check the Setup & Options and Setpoints screens to see if you need to change any of your basic parameters.

-- 1. Configuration page 1: Select Weight or Seed Count Units for flow rate and Standard or Metric for unit of measurement.
-Select Flow Rate and activate the Auto Calibrate button, this will record the calibration information and increase the speed it takes to move to the correct gate position on the next run. - 2.
-On Configuration page 2: Set the Treater Run Start Delay and Treater Run Stop Delay in seconds.
+- 1. From the setup and options screen, select weight or seed count units for flow rate and standard or metric for unit of measurement.
+Select flow rate mode.
+Return to the Utilities screen and activate the auto calibrate button, this will record the calibration information and increase the speed it takes to move to the correct gate position on the next run. - 2.
+From the setpoints screen, set the Treater Run Start Delay and Treater Run Stop Delay in seconds.
 If the adjustable chamber is positioned directly above the treater, a one second delay for both is a good number to start with.
 This setting will vary depending on the height of the inlet hopper and how far above it the adjustable chamber has been installed.
 If the adjustable chamber is dumping into a conveyor running to the treater inlet hopper, a 5 second delay for both would be more appropriate.
 The length and type of conveyor will vary between different installations.
-After the first box of seed an adjustment may be required.
-Enter a time for Auto Start in seconds and Auto End in seconds. (see page 25) - 3.
-If you do not have a product profile for the type of seed you will be treating, create one now. - 4.
-Return to the main screen and select the product profile. - 5.
-Press the flow rate indicator and key in the amount in pounds or seed count units per minute for the run. - 6.
-Press the AUTO button on the Loss in Weight control panel.
+After the first box of seed an adjustment may be required. - 3.
+From the utilities screen enter a time for Auto Start in seconds and Auto End in seconds. - 4.
+If you do not have a product profile for the type of seed you will be treating, create one now.
+Choose the product for this run. - 5.
+From the HOA screen, press the AUTO button.